flatironinstitute/ExEnDiff/README.md

-This repository contains the official implementation of the paper "EGDiff: An Experiment-Guided Diffusion Model for Protein Conformational Ensembles."
+This repository contains the official implementation of the paper "ExEnDiff: An Experiment-Guided Diffusion Model for Protein Conformational Ensembles."
-EGDiff integrates experimental measurements from NMR, SAXS, cryo-EM, and more to guide a pretrained diffusion-based protein ensemble sampler.
+ExEnDiff integrates experimental measurements from NMR, SAXS, cryo-EM, and more to guide a pretrained diffusion-based protein ensemble sampler.
 This approach enhances the sampler's ability to produce conformational ensembles that align with experimental data while approximating the Boltzmann distribution.